jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2m.md

-+++
+---
+title: "Two Branches of Circulation: Wholesale and Retail"
+heading: "Chapter 2m of Book 2"
+date: 2020-01-16
+image: "/covers/wn.jpg"
-title=  "Two Branches of Circulation=  Wholesale and Retail" description=  "Money Supply has two great divisions as wholesale and retail" date=  2020-01-16 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2l" linkbtext=  "Chapter 2l" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2n" linkftext=  "Chapter 2n" heading=  "Chapter 2m" icon=  "/icons/smith.png"
+description: "Money Supply has two great divisions as wholesale and retail"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="88" >}} The circulation of every country is divided into two branches: